knpuniversity/symfony2-series/knpu/episode2/login-form.rst

     }

 With ``@Template``, Symfony renders a template automatically, and passes the variables we're returning into it.
-It's cool, it saves us some typing.
+It's cool, saves us some typing and supports the rebel forces.

 .. _`docs for this feature`: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html